-Your safari documentation typically comprises of your reservation document and the indemnity forms signed upon your arrival.
+Your safari documentation typically comprises your reservation document and the signed indemnity forms upon arrival.
 Your reservation document includes all the necessary details of your hunting safari, including important terms and conditions.

 While we do not handle the taxidermy process of your trophies ourselves, we work with trusted partners in each country where we offer hunting safaris.
-Here you will find information on the taxidermists as well as some details on the regulations involved.
+Here you will find information on the taxidermists and some details on the regulations involved.

-Important guidelines and paperwork are involved when it comes to the temporary importation of your rifles to Southern Africa.
-You will find the necessary forms in this section.
-If you need any assistance in filling them out, do not hesitate to reach out to us.
+A guideline to essential paperwork - regarding the temporary importation of your rifles to Southern Africa: you will find the necessary forms in this section.
+If you need assistance filling them out, do not hesitate to reach out to us.

-In this section, we offer some useful information on the various rifle calibers that will complement the animals that you plan to pursue on your hunting safari.
-A basic list of items that we recommend bringing along on your hunting safari is also provided.
+In this section, we offer some helpful information on the various rifle calibers that will complement the animals you plan to pursue on your hunting safari.
+We also provide an essential list of items that we recommend bringing along on your hunting safari.

-There are a few medical considerations to take into account when traveling to Southern Africa, like preventative measures against malaria and vaccinations that are recommended to be up to date.
-Any medical precautions should first be discussed with your personal physician.
+There are a few medical considerations when traveling to Southern Africa, like preventative measures against malaria and recommended vaccinations.
+Clients should discuss this with a doctor.

-The best time to travel to Southern Africa for a hunting safari is typically during the winter months, which generally stretch from late April to mid-August.
-This is not the rule, but the cooler weather and sparser bush makes for better hunting conditions than during the summer.
+The best time to travel to Southern Africa for a hunting safari is during the winter, which generally stretches from late April to mid-August.
+It is not the rule, but the cooler weather and sparser bush makes for better hunting conditions than during the summer.